-PANalytical CNA3 is the latest generation of online bulk material analyzers featuring Sodern neutron technology.
+PANalytical CNA3 is the latest generation Compared to its larger predecessors of online bulk material analyzers featuring Sodern neutron technology.
 This new version has been specifically designed for mining and related industries including iron ore, copper and coal.
 At first glance, it appears to be a simple black box mounted on a rail, connected to an electric panel via a thick cable.
 However, this simplicity hides the proven state-of-the-art Sodern neutron technology and PFTNA (pulsed fast and thermal neutron analysis).